OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/scorr.md

 ---
 title: scorr
-description: The page provides reference to FinBrain's sentiment correlation tool, demonstrating usage, parameters, and a screenshot for better interpretation.
+description: "The page provides reference to FinBrain's sentiment correlation tool," demonstrating usage, parameters, and a screenshot for better interpretation.
 It aids with extracting and comparing sentiment data across similar tickers.
 keywords: